oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Here, the SD-JWT is shown as the value of an `_sd_jwt` claim where `eyJhbGci...emhlaUJhZzBZ` represents the Issuer-signed JWT and `eyJhb...dYALCGg` represents a Disclosure.
 The SD-JWT does not contain a Key Binding JWT as the outer container can be signed instead.

-Other specifications or profiles of this specification may define alternative formats for transporting an SD-JWT that envelope multiple such objects into one object, and provides Key Binding using means other than the Key Binding JWT.
+Other specifications or profiles of this specification may define alternative formats for transporting an SD-JWT that envelope multiple such objects into one object, and provide Key Binding using means other than the Key Binding JWT.

 # JWS JSON Serialization {#json_serialization}